-As luck would have it, no-one was in any of the four chairs on this mid morning, so this shouldn’t take too long as long as my hair cutter didn’t natter on too long.
-But the natter was far from what I would normally expect in a men’s barber shop.
-One of the other hair-cutters (female) was trying on and modelling some pants for the other staff that she had bought online.
-The pants were bottle green instead of the black she thought she was getting, the waist fitted a bit funny and the length wouldn’t look so bad if she had different heels on, but otherwise an exciting and successful online shopping mission was completed.
+I was not anticipating the traditional barbershop banter between blokes, but found I even barberettes natter; it’s just not the sort of natter that appeals to me.
+One of the other three was trying on and modelling some pants for the other staff that she had bought online.
+The pants were bottle green instead of the black she thought she was getting, she lamented that the waist fitted a bit funny and the length wouldn’t look so bad if she had different heels on, but otherwise an exciting and successful online shopping mission was completed.

 And now we are watching the rapid closure of the boutique fashion stores because we prefer to shop online at the global supermarkets based in China or Bangladesh.
 So exciting, so much more convenient.
 So what? just a few shops.
 But when the shopping for every conceivable product goes off shore to the global online super-shops, so does the manufacturing.